inesmeriah/MDISOnt/README.md

 Multi-dimensional Information Security Ontology (MDISOnt) is a comprehensive information security ontology that helps security specialists and decision-makers remove ambiguous understanding of the information security domain, decompose security into several perspectives using dimensional views and modules, and efficiently manage information security within an organization.
 ## License

 MDISOnt © 2026 Ines Meriah, Latifa Ben Arfa Rabai, and Ridha Khedri.
+Licensed under CC BY 4.0.

 This ontology is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).